Motawia/HR-Analytics-Project-2-Million-Employee-Records-using-R/README.md

 # HR-Analytics-Project-2-Million-Employee-Records-using-R
-Overview
 This project analyzes Human Resource (HR) data from a multinational corporation (MNC) containing 2 million employee records.
 The dataset includes employee demographics, job-related attributes, salary details, performance ratings, and employment status.
 The goal is to perform HR analytics using R and answer 15 key business questions on workforce distribution, attrition, performance, salary trends, and hiring patterns.
 The analysis combines data wrangling, statistical tests, and visualizations to deliver actionable insights for HR.

-Dataset Source
+Dataset Source:

-The dataset used in this project is publicly available on Kaggle: 👉 HR Data Complete Analysis – Kaggle Key Analyses (Q1–Q15)
+The dataset used in this project is publicly available on Kaggle: 👉 HR Data Complete Analysis – Kaggle

+Key Analyses (Q1–Q15)

 1. Distribution of Employee Status (Active, Resigned, Retired, Terminated)
 2. Distribution of Work Modes (On-site vs Remote)
 3. Number of Employees in Each Department